Transitioning Youth

 Eligibility for GTYI

-To qualify for GTYI, a student must:
+To qualify for the GTYI, a student must:

 1. Apply for DDA services and be determined fully eligible under the “Developmentally Disabled (DD)” category.